Analysis | Kayleigh McEnany and the Trump team are running out of voter fraud tricks

 As the Detroit Free Press has reported, those birth dates were later updated in the system as the information became available.

-One thing you’ll notice if you click on that link above is the focus of the story and its date.
-The story was responding to the very same claim from McEnany — made on the very same Fox News show, no less — and it was from Nov.
-12. Nearly four weeks later, despite the affidavit failing to give the Trump campaign any traction in court, it’s still the first thing McEnany cited.
+One thing you’ll notice if you click on that link above is the focus of the article and its date.
+The article was responding to the very same claim from McEnany — made on the very same Fox News show, no less — and it was from Nov.
+12. Nearly four weeks later, even though the affidavit failed to give the Trump campaign any traction in court, it’s still the first thing McEnany cited.
 She even brought a visual, clearly planning to make this her talking point.

 But it wasn’t the only long-debunked claim she made.
 Responding to the very next question, McEnany recycled the claim that Joe Biden did mysteriously better in the metro areas in the swing states that mattered.

-“All across the country, we hear stories like this,” she said, “but most specifically in those four cities where Joe Biden somehow over-performed Hillary [Clinton], though he underperformed her in every other metro.”
+“All across the country, we hear stories like this,” she said, “but most specifically in those four cities where Joe Biden somehow overperformed Hillary [Clinton], though he underperformed her in every other metro.”

 McEnany then specifically cited “Detroit and Atlanta and Milwaukee and Philadelphia” — the major metropolitan areas in Michigan, Georgia, Wisconsin and Pennsylvania.